Another short story from my time as a Dementia Care Director

 “I have to make sure I get home and pay the babysitter,” she added.

-Agnes’ story was as clear and rational as anyone’s, besides the obvious fact that she could not actually leave.
-She did not have anywhere to go, and had she left, Agnes would have found that her son was a grown adult, and her home was no longer where she thought it was.
+Agnes’ story was as clear and rational as anyone’s, besides the obvious fact that she couldn’t actually leave.
+She didn’t have anywhere to go, and had she left, Agnes would have found that her son was a grown adult, and her home was no longer where she thought it was.